+While community college can offer the opportunity to explore courses, the academic offerings may be more limited at a community college than at a four-year institution.
 Consider finding out which classes are available at each community college you are interested in so you can make sure they have exactly what you need.
 Not all community colleges might include the classes you are interested in taking.

-Again, it can be helpful to talk to a counselor at the community college about what classes you might choose so that you don’t end up earning too many credits that can’t be transferred.
+Generally, community colleges are limited to associate degrees, so if you are interested in obtaining a bachelor’s, you’ll need to eventually transfer to another institution.
+It can be helpful to talk to a counselor at the community college about what classes you might choose so that you don’t end up earning too many credits that can’t be transferred.

 If you know for sure that you want to attend community college, now it’s time to see what options are available near you.
 According to The Princeton Review, 90% of the U.S. population is within commuting distance of a community college.